Connect To Your Higher Self To Unlock The Key To Manifesting

 First, we'll deal with the question of how accessing your highest self can help you manifest.
 This involves looking at what the higher self actually is and contrasting higher consciousness with lower consciousness.

-We'll consider the nature of our spiritual self, and why it is that we often end up stuck living as our lower selves.
+We'll consider the nature of spirituality, and why it is that we often end up stuck living as our lower selves.
 Most importantly, we'll guide you through the process of connecting to your higher self, offering three particularly powerful techniques for doing so.

 How Is Your Higher Self And Manifesting Related?